 Like other provincial capitals, Nakhon Si Thammarat Town features fun markets and small shops with clothes and locally produced handicrafts — and since it’s not a tourist destination, it’s cheaper than Phuket and Krabi.

-Yes, there are beaches too — on the east-facing Gulf of Thailand coast with Khanom Beach as the most beautiful.
+Yes, there are beaches too — on the east-facing Gulf of Thailand coast in Khanom with Nadan Beach as the most beautiful.
 Khanom tours take you out to see rare pink dolphins.